-In business combinations, bargain purchase occurs when the fair value of net assets of the acquiree exceeds the consideration paid by the acquirer plus fair value of any noncontrolling interest.
+In a business combination, bargain purchase occurs when the fair value of net assets of the acquiree exceeds the purchase consideration paid by the acquirer plus fair value of any noncontrolling interest.
 The difference is recognized as a gain by the acquirer.
 It is also called negative goodwill.

 IFRS 3 and ASC 805 contain the accounting guidance that apply to a bargain purchase.
 Before recognition of any income associated with bargain purchase, accounting standards require us to make sure no assets are unaccounted for.

 Your company has 15% holding in Company B, 80% of which is held by Company B and 5% by a number of other investors.
 Company C has a suffered a major regulatory set up and must liquidate their holding in Company B quickly.
 You know it is hard for Company C to find a buyer on such short notice, so you offer to purchase 80% holding for $560 million.
 If the fair value of net assets is $740 million and the fair value of the 5% stake of miscellaneous investors is worth $30 million, work out if any goodwill arises on the acquisition.
 Goodwill is worked out using the following formula:

 |Fair value of equity already held (0.15 × $560/0.8)||E||$105 million|

 |Fair value of consideration paid||C||$560 million|